pylhc/MapClass2/Readme.md

 calculations.

 ### INPUT FILES
-+ twiss files from MAD-X
-  Twiss file should be generated with at least the following columns:
++ twiss files from MAD-X Twiss should be generated with at least the following columns:
 ```
 NAME, KEYWORD, S, L, BETX, BETY, ALFX, ALFY, MUX, MUY, DX, DPX, DY, DPY, ANGLE, K1L, K2L, K3L, K4L
 ```
-  ***WARNING: Some functions assume elements referenced to its exit side.***
+  ***WARNING: Some MAPCLASS2 functions assume elements referenced to its exit side.***
 + fort.18 files from MAD-X PTC

   Check the PTC module docs in MAD-X as it is very powerful.
 Here is a common MAD-X coding example to generate fort.18 file.
 ```
       !!!
-MAD-X Code
-      !PTC  To procude fort.18
+MAD-X PTC Code to procude fort.18
         ptc_create_universe;
         ptc_create_layout,model=2,method=6,nst=10;
         ptc_normal,icase=5,no=8,deltap=0.00;